tomdalling/memex/README.md

  - [X] CLI for mounting volume
  - [X] CLI for ejecting volume
  - [X] CLI as shortcut for mounting, running script, then ejecting
- - [ ] Auto commit changes to separate git repo that only holds the data dir
+ - [X] Auto commit data changes to separate git repo
+ - [X] CLI auto-updates itself from the master copy inside the memex volume